SheenaYu/Coursera-Interactive-Programming-with-Python/README.md

-`an Introduction to Interactive Programming in Python` is taught by professors in Department of Computer Science at Rice University.
+The course `an Introduction to Interactive Programming in Python` is taught by professors in the Department of Computer Science at Rice University.

 This repository includes the class notes I've taken and the code for project assignments.